 How to Make Homemade Granola

-First, combine the oats, brown sugar, salt, spices, flax meal and carrots in a large bowl.
-Stir them together.
+STEP 1: Combine the oats, brown sugar, salt, spices, flax meal and carrots in a large bowl.
+Stir until they are well mixed.

-Stir everything well until all of the dry ingredients are coated with the wet.
+STEP 3: Stir everything until the dry ingredients are completely coated with the wet.

-Then pour the granola onto your prepared baking sheet and spread into an even layer.
+STEP 4: Spread the granola onto your prepared baking sheet and bake.

 Oats are naturally gluten free, however they are often contaminated during the farming and harvesting process.
 There are some gluten free certified oats available, such as these from Bob’s Red Mill.